Olli Wisdom: Career in music

 Wisdom moved to the rainforest in Byron Bay in Australia and set up the Rainforest Space Base studio.
 Space Tribe released its first album, Sonic Mandala, on Spirit Zone in 1996.
 In 2004 Space Tribe Music was set up as a record label, providing an outlet for Space Tribe releases and compilation albums.
-Space Tribe also made many tracks in collaboration with other artists such as Sirius Isness, X-Dream, GMS, Menog, CPU, Psywalker and especially Electric Universe, working under the name ESP.
+Space Tribe also made many tracks in collaboration with other artists such as GMS, CPU and Electric Universe, working under the name ESP.

 Personal life

 Wisdom had one daughter, born in 1996.

-He died on 23 August 2021, at the age of 63, and was buried at Islington and St Pancras Cemetery on 13 September.
+He died on 22 August 2021, at the age of 63, and was buried at St Pancras and Islington Cemetery on 13 September.